Holographic Universe (album)

-Holographic Universe is the third full-length studio album by Swedish metal band Scar Symmetry.
+Holographic Universe is the third studio album by Swedish melodic death metal band Scar Symmetry.
+It was released on 20 June 2008 in Europe and on 7 July 2008 in North America.
 It is the last album to feature vocalist Christian Älvestam, who parted ways with the band shortly after the album's completion.
-It was released on 20 June 2008 in Europe, and on July 7, 2008 in North America.
-The album peaked on the charts at 37 in Finland, and 65 in Austria.
+Holographic Universe peaked on the charts at 37 in Finland and 65 in Austria.
 A music video for the song "Morphogenesis" premiered on 18 September.
-The album is rumoured to be loosely based on Michael Talbot's book The Holographic Universe.